Marvel-Feng/magezon-page-builder-for-magento-2/README.md

             According to our license policy, you are allowed to use a single extension license on only one Magento installation.
         </p>
         <p>
-            If you want to use our extension on another Magento installation, you have to purchase another license for this installation.
+            If you want to use our extension on another Magento installation, you have to purchase another license for this installation.</p>
+    <p>If you’re running multiple domains or websites under the same Magento installation, you just need to use one extension license.</p>
     </div>
+    <br><br>
 <h2>Magezon Extensions</h2>
 <div>
  <ul class="firebase-list">